 6q16 Deletion

-Below is a summary for 6q16 Deletions observed in research publications.
+The information for this summary of 6q16 deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Click here for our full 6q16 Deletion Gene Guide